-Dr. John joined Children's National Medical Center in 2011 with a primary interest in adult congenital heart disease and is Director of the Washington Adult Congenital Heart Program.
+Dr. John joined Children's National in 2011 and is Director of the Washington Adult Congenital Heart Program.
 After completing an accelerated undergraduate degree from Villanova University in 1994, she obtained a Ph.D. in the molecular pathobiology program in 1999 and completed her medical degree in 2001 from the Drexel University Medical School.
-She completed a combined internal medicine-pediatrics residency program at Brown University in 2005.
-Thereafter, she completed her pediatric cardiology fellowship at Children's Hospital of Philadelphia and a senior fellowship in adult congenital heart disease at the Mayo Clinic.
+She completed a combined internal medicine-pediatrics residency program at Brown University, pediatric cardiology fellowship at Children's Hospital of Philadelphia, and a senior fellowship in adult congenital heart disease at the Mayo Clinic.
 Dr. John practices at Children's National and participates in the Echocardiography Laboratory at the Washington Hospital Center.
 Her recent research has focused on liver dysfunction in patients with the Fontan palliation for single ventricles.